Fitness App For Students Allows Distance Learning For Physical Education

 IHT Spirit Mobile Fitness App

-Developed and released in September 2017, the IHT Spirit Mobile App enables teachers using the adidas Zone wrist HRMs to stay connected as students make up missed assignments or take on new assignments outside of their normal P.E. classes.
+Developed and released in September 2017, the IHT Spirit Mobile App enables teachers using the IHT Zone wrist HRMs to stay connected as students make up missed assignments or take on new assignments outside of their normal P.E. classes.
 While it’s inherently easier for classroom teachers to assign and verify completion of make-up assignments, physical educators have struggled.

 “It used to be that we’d send home a piece of paper with an assignment to make up and they’d sign it saying they did the workout, but you don’t really know,” said Riverton, Wy.
 P.E. teacher Mike Bradley.

 During a normal class session, Bradley assigns a lesson and sets heart rate-based goals that students strive to achieve.
-Each student wears an adidas Zone HRM, which displays the student’s heart rate and heart rate zone (resting, moderate, vigorous) throughout the session.
+Each student wears an IHT Zone HRM, which displays the student’s heart rate and heart rate zone (resting, moderate, vigorous) throughout the session.
 At the workout’s conclusion, students receive a summary via email that includes: